Continuous-time persuasion by filtering: Introduction

 In our model, the Sender is the regulator who designs the guidelines and constraints for carbon accounting.
 This set of rules forces companies to report their carbon footprint, i.e., their direct and indirect emissions.
 The stricter the regulation, the more precise the information that companies have to collect, and so the better they can understand their own carbon footprint.
 However, stricter regulations also lead to higher social costs, as more resources are needed to collect and process the necessary information.
-In France, for example, the Cour des Comptes reports the estimated cost to comply with the EU Directive on CSRD to be between 40 k\euro~and 320 k\euro~per company and a further cost ranging between 67 k\euro~and 540 k\euro~for auditing (see \cite[Section 2.I.A.3]{Cour24}).
+In France, for example, the Cour des Comptes reports the estimated cost to comply with the EU Directive on CSRD to be between 40 k\euro~and 320 k\euro~per company and a further cost ranging between 67 k\euro~and 540 k\euro~for auditing (see \cite{Cour24}, Section 2.I.A.3).

-Thus, we assume that the Sender (the regulator) internalises the social costs induced by a stricter policy, and we model this via a strictly convex cost function.
-Furthermore, we consider a continuum of firms in a mean-field approximation.
+Thus, we assume that the Sender (the regulator) internalises the social costs induced by a stricter policy with a strictly convex cost function.
+Besides, we consider a continuum of firms in a mean-field approximation.
 In this model, each firm's preferences are a trade-off between two objectives: achieving a personal carbon footprint target and positioning themselves below the average carbon footprint of all firms by some factor $\epsilon$ of the standard deviation.
 This latter objective captures the ``best-in-class'' feature of the emulation involved in designing the regulation of carbon footprint disclosure policies.
 The larger the parameter $\epsilon$, the more emulation is at play, as companies strive to be further below the industry average.
 The explicit closed-form equilibrium and the optimal information design policy are provided for this example as well.

-We find that emulation between companies tends to increase the average carbon footprint, not decrease it.
-In fact, it is easier for companies to maintain a below-average carbon footprint when the average is large.
-In a way, it is easier to look ``clean'' in a ``dirty'' world.
-As a result, companies have a shared incentive to avoid making costly efforts to reduce their carbon footprint.
-Providing more accurate information reduces this perverse greenwashing effect of the best-in-class emulation mechanism.
-Our analysis shows that the more companies claim ambitious below-average carbon footprint reductions, the more stringent the regulation should be to counteract this collective tendency and ensure meaningful progress.